 Our most popular guided tour in the Cobalt Mines, the Historical Mine Tour, is packed with history and fun, and is best for children and adults 10 years and over.
-Our big, new addition in 2018 is a 32-metre-long suspension bridge inside the mountain!
+Our latest and most exciting attraction is a 32-metre-long suspension bridge inside the mountain!

-In 2018, the tour of the Clara Gallery will finally be a circular tour.
+In 2018, the tour of the Clara Adit will finally be a circular tour.
 This is the year the Glück Auf Strosse suspension bridge will finally be finished.
-At 35 metres long, it is suspended right in the centre of the vein of ore, which is lit up to ensure that you can experience the authentic cultural monuments that were not previously visible to visitors.
+At 32 metres long, it is suspended right in the centre of the vein of ore, which is lit up to ensure that you can experience the authentic cultural monuments that were not previously visible to visitors.

 This entire tour is along walkways, which means that it is suitable for wheelchairs and pushchairs.
 If you want to do the tour, but would prefer not to go onto the glass floor or suspension bridge, that is not a problem.